210927-Reston-UiPath/Goldeneyez-P2/README.md

 # Goldeneyez-P2

-<h1> From the Revature UIPath training program, Goldeneyez presents (Job Finding App Name), coming Novemeber 12th.</h1>
+<h1> From the Revature UIPath training program, Goldeneyez presents (Job Searching Bot Name), coming Novemeber 12th.</h1>
 <br>
 <h3>This project will assist users in searching for jobs more relevant to their target field.</h2>